riatelab/osrm/README.md

 -   `osrmIsochrone()` computes areas that are reachable within a given time span from a point and returns the reachable regions as polygons.
+These areas of equal travel time are called isochrones.
     Here we compute the isochrones from a specific point defined by its longitude and latitude.

 ``` r
 (iso <- osrmIsochrone(loc = c(13.43,52.47), breaks = seq(0,12,2)))